dotcontract/www-dotcontract-org/app/pages/docs/cli/commit/index.md

 ## Overview

-`contract commit` is a command that adds a commit to dotcontract.
+`contract commit` is a command that adds a commit to a dotcontract.

 ## Synopsis